 His son was more ambitious.
 Solomon used Phoenician craftsmen and enforced labor to carry out the great construction program that resulted in the building of the First Temple and the palace in Jerusalem (1 Kings 7.52, 5.27).

-Solomon would have nothing but the best.
+For both Temple and palace, Solomon would have nothing but the best.
 He imported wood (cedar) from Lebanon, and the Temple was embellished and decorated with the over-the-top style then fashionable.
 Less was definitely not more.
+In fact, both palace and Temple were political statements: look at how wealthy we are, what resouces we can muster, how clever and creative we are.

-According to 1 Kings 6:2-3, the First Temple was a long-room temple with a vestibule hall and a separate room for the Holy of Holies.
+According to 1 Kings 6:2-3, the First Temple was a long-room temple with a vestibule hall and a separate room for the Holy of Holies (see the ground plan of Solomon's Temple below).
 There were two columns in the vestibule hall, and splendid furnishings and fittings.
 The walls were covered with wooden panels embellished with gold-leaf overlay.

 The houses of the citizens of Jerusalem were far simpler, situated on terraces, with the ancient Israelite type of building retained.
 Of course, this meant that people were crammed together closely, and as time passed the more affluent citizens began to build houses just outside the city walls.